Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

-It is useful to get student membership of BANT while you are training.
-This can provide networking and development opportunities as well as a supportive environment to discuss relevant topics.
+Student membership of relevant professional bodies can be useful while you're training.
+This can provide opportunities for networking and development as well as a supportive environment to discuss relevant topics.

-Most therapists are self-employed.
-In order to be successful you need to develop and maintain a strong client base and reputation.
+Most nutritional therapists are self-employed.
+In order to be successful you'll need to develop and maintain a strong client base and reputation.

-With experience, and depending on your area of interest, you may be able to establish links with local healthcare providers and receive referrals from doctors.
+With experience, and depending on your area of interest, you may be able to establish links with local healthcare providers.
+It may also be possible, if you are registered with the CNHC, to receive referrals from doctors.

-Occasional opportunities may arise with the National Health Service (NHS), mental health organisations and the prison service.
+Occasional opportunities may arise with the NHS, mental health organisations and the prison service.